umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Using-Interfaces.md

 	<meta name="description" content="@Model.PageDescription">

-Called using this in the Master (assuming the partial is named "Metatags.cshtml"):
+You can then render the partial from your Master Template with something like this (assuming the partial is named "Metatags.cshtml"):

 	<head>